 To Determine your graphics card manufacturer and model.

-Press Windows key + R, type dxdiag and click ok, Move to the Display tab.
+Press the Windows key + R, type dxdiag and click ok, Move to the Display tab.
 Look for details about your graphics card in the displayed window.

 Download Graphics card driver for Windows 11